 Skin Deep chronicles a small town's reaction to the arrival of a masseuse from the city.
 The Listener called it intelligent and perceptive, "a geninely subtle local feature, which scores its pits by parable and a sly, creeping wit that builds gradually towards the overtly outrageous rather than leaping in boots and all".
 Variety labelled it "New Zealand's long-awaited break-through film."
 Skin Deep premiered at the 1978 Chicago film festival, and was selected for a new directors' showcase at New York's Museum of Modern Art.

 Follow-up Strata (1983) was another film built around a distinctive location: this time the volcanic landscapes of Tongariro National Park and White Island.
-Leaving Kiwi traditions of realism far behind, the moody tale follows a group roaming a barren landscape.
-Strata had script input from Czech film legend Ester Krumbachova (Daisies), and features a rare score by Kiwi jazzman Mike Nock.
+Leaving Kiwi traditions of realism far behind, the moody tale follows two groups roaming a barren landscape, one of which includes a photographer and a journalist.
+Strata had script input from Czech film legend Ester Krumbachova (Daisies), and features a rare score by Kiwi jazz pianist Mike Nock.

-Steven went on to travel to Samoa, Japan and the United States for Signatures of the Soul - Tattooing Today, which traces the history of tattooing.
+Steven went on to travel to Samoa, Japan and the United States for Signatures of the Soul - Tattooing Today, which looks at developments in tattooing.
 Steven scored a coup by signing countercultural legend Peter Fonda (Easy Rider) to present.
-The documentary went on to win best documentary in the arts and humanities section of the 1985 San Francisco Film Festival.
-Steven would later return to the States to direct the six, hour-long episodes of series American Pie, in which Passionless People author Gordon McLauchlan set out to move beyond stereotypes by talking with real Americans.
+He writes about Fonda, and both his tattooing documentaries, here.
+Signatures won Best Documentary in the arts and humanities section of the 1985 San Francisco Film Festival.
+Steven later returned to the States to direct six, hour-long episodes of American Pie, in which Passionless People author Gordon McLauchlan set out to move beyond stereotypes by talking with real Americans.

 It would be wrong to imply Steven was only interested in shooting images beyond New Zealand shores.
 In the decade leading up to his 1990 documentary on the Kiwi film renaissance, Cowboys of Culture (which he also presented), Steven also made a doco on the cross-cultural collision that lay behind 1935 movie Hei Tiki (Adventures in Maoriland); showcased a series of haka performances on-screen (in Haka - A Musical and a History); and traced the story of transgender icon Carmen, using fantasy sequences to illustrate key moments in Carmen's life.